 It gives me great pleasure to welcome pupils back to the summer term, our first new term as an outstanding school.
 This is an important term for our year 11 pupils in particular as the exam season begins and I wish to thank parents for their support in preparing their children for the next few important weeks ahead.

 It is an exciting time to be at Pleckgate; in the last week of last term, we welcomed our new September 2019 admissions into school along with parents/carers, to sample what life is like at Pleckgate and meet our school community.
 Pleckgate is now the local, outstanding school of choice in the area, and we are proud to welcome our newest members of this great school community.
-As younger students prepare to join Pleckgate, our Year 11 students are working hard preparing for their GCSE examinations.
-There were several revision workshops taking place in school during the Easter holidays and it is essential that this momentum continues, to allow all students to achieve their full potential.
+As younger pupils prepare to join Pleckgate, our Year 11 pupils are working hard preparing for their GCSE examinations.
+There were several revision workshops taking place in school during the Easter holidays and it is essential that this momentum continues, to allow all pupils to achieve their full potential.

 I would like to take this opportunity to thank you for the trust you have put into the school over the past few years and your ongoing support as we move forward into a new and exciting chapter.